kaos2oak/ansible-role-mysql/README.md

 - no attempt to provide the security that would be necessary for a production installation has been included
-- no attempt to download the necessary installers directly from the vendor has been included (you must download them yourself)
+- an attempt to download the necessary installer directly from the vendor has been included (_Note: if you are trying to install a version different_ _from the latest version--as defined in `defaults.yml`--you will need to_ _provide the `mysql_installer_filename` value)_
-- the role is designed to be able to specify particular versions to be installed, rather than simply "the latest"
+- the role is designed to be able to specify particular versions to be installed, rather than simply "the latest" (Note: it may not be possible to install a specific version on RedHat or Ubuntu while this role is using the respective package managers)

 ## Requirements

 This role is currently designed to be used with a MySQL installer downloaded from the [MySQL web site](https://www.mysql.com) and placed locally on your "controller" (the machine from which you are running the Ansible playbook).
+If it cannot be found in any of the specified locations, the role will attempt to download the installer directlly to the targe from the vendor's site.

 If you are running Ansible 2.4 or above on macOS High Sierra or above, you may want to learn more about an issue with "changes made in High Sierra that are